NITCbase/nitcbase.github.io/docs/Roadmap/Stage02.md

 4. [**B+ Tree Layer**](../Design/B%2B%20Tree%20Layer.md): Handles all index related operations.
 5. [**Cache Layer**](../Design/Cache%20Layer/intro.md): Handles caching of the relation and attribute catalog
 6. [**Buffer Layer**](../Design/Buffer%20Layer/intro.md): Handles buffered operations on all disk blocks
 7. [**Physical Layer**](../Design/Physical%20Layer.md): Provides the low-level operations on the disk blocks.
+This layer has already been implemented and provided to you.

-We also have a [**frontend interface**](../Design/Frontend.md) which is responsible for interacting with the user, receiving the commands, and translating them to the appropriate function in the Schema/Algebra layer.
+8. [**The Frontend Interface**](../Design/Frontend.md): Responsible for interacting with the user, receiving the commands, and translating them to the appropriate function in the Schema/Algebra layer.
 Most of this layer has already been implemented and provided to you.
 You will only need to make minor additions to this layer.

 **Read the [home page](/) and [architecture page](../Design/Architecture.md) if you have not done so already.**